Generate a number from 1 to 2999 via:

-Michael Jennings is a genius who's hired -- and paid handsomely -- by high-tech firms to work on highly sensitive projects, after which his short-term memory is erased so he's incapable of breaching security.
+Michael Jennings is a genius who's hired – and paid handsomely – by high-tech firms to work on highly sensitive projects, after which his short-term memory is erased so he's incapable of breaching security.
 But at the end of a three-year job, he's told he isn't getting a paycheck and instead receives a mysterious envelope.
-In it are clues he must piece together to find out why he wasn't paid … and how he's gotten in hot water.
+In it are clues he must piece together to find out why he wasn't paid – and why he's now in hot water.

 Me watching this movie:

 "Hey, its Dexter!"

 "Oh, its that thing he had and that other thing he had and next he'll use that other thing he has. "

 *Predicts rest of plot with 90% accuracy*

 *Calls friend and verbally assaults him for recommending this film*

 I actually quite enjoyed this film.
 Mystery, action, and sci-fi

 Paycheck might be best regarded as the Once a Thief moment of his Hollywood career - that is to say, it's a detour into lighter, more mainstream material than his usual action fare.
 Released in 1991, Once a Thief was a fairly light-hearted caper with a romantic subplot and European locations: mostly a far cry from Woo's heroic bloodshed films.
 Paycheck is a flashy sci-fi mystery which departs significantly from his previous US work.

 Philip K. Dick's story has an intriguing premise which Woo sometimes captures, but the film has numerous major problems.
 Ben Affleck and Uma Thurman have no chemistry to speak of, the plot has some big implausibilities, and the project doesn't afford Woo enough opportunities to do what he is best at: action.
 Paycheck brought an end to the Hong Kong legend's time as a Hollywood director, in somewhat ingnominious fashion.